In support of Sustainable Development Goal 11 to make cities inclusive, safe, resilient and sustainable.

-We seek to encourage residents to use resources responsibly and provide all homes with Living Guides which include information on saving energy, saving water, and purchasing responsibly.
+We encourage residents to use resources responsibly and provide all homes with Living Guides which include information on saving energy, saving water, purchasing responsibly and recycling.

 In support of Sustainable Development Goal 13 to take urgent action to combat climate change and its impacts.

 We recognise the role business must play in tackling global climate change and are delighted to have become the first carbon positive housebuilder in 2018, by decreasing our carbon emissions and offsetting more than our remaining emissions through the support of verified projects.

 We also recognise the role that developers must play in building homes that are sustainable now and in the future.
 We have committed to creating a transition plan for each new development to enable them to operate at net zero carbon by 2030.
 We were also a founding signatory to the World Green Building Council's commitment to deliver Net Zero Carbon Buildings by 2030 in September 2018.

 With climate change we are expected to experience more extreme weather patterns, including wetter winters, hotter summers and more frequent heat waves.
 We are focused on addressing the risks most relevant to the design of our developments: flooding, water shortage and overheating.
 We seek to build homes where people can live comfortably in the future.